 This technical perfection, coupled with a willingness to take risks, gives the work its intensity, sculptural finesse and monumentality.
-His feel for reductionism and composition allow him to view the strictly precise as a possibility for artistic expressive power.
+Bohle’s feel for composition allow him to view the strictly precise as a possibility for artistic expressive power.
 The work has a structural quality that places him firmly in the high level ranks of contemporary international ceramic art.

 Bohle lives and works in Vorarlberg, Austria.
 He has exhibited internationally in both solo and group shows since 1992, and in 2006 he won the Bavarian State Prize.
-The artist continues to have growing international reputation and is part of many private collections.
-Bohle also has work included in international public collections of Badisches Landesmuseum, Karlsruhe, Germany; The Grassi Museum, Leipzig, Germany; The International Design Museum, Munich, Germany; The National Museum Wales, Cardiff, UK.
+The artist’s work is part of many private collection and included in the international public collections of Badisches Landesmuseum, Karlsruhe, Germany; The Grassi Museum, Leipzig, Germany; The International Design Museum, Munich, Germany; The National Museum Wales, Cardiff, UK.

 Featuring works by Thomas Bohle, Christopher Duffy, Michael Geersten, Zaha Hadid and Gareth Neal, Liam Flynn, Peter Marigold, Philip Moulthrop, Michael Peterson, Marc Ricourt, Nic Webb.